The best approximation pair problem relative to two subsets in a normed space: Examples

 \begin{example} Let $X:=\R^3$ with the Euclidean norm.
 Fix $\sigma_1,\sigma_2,h_1,h_2\in (0,\infty)$ and let $A$ be the elliptical cylinder defined by $A:=\{(x_1,x_2,x_3)\in X\,|\, (x_1^2/\sigma_1^2)+(x_2^2/\sigma_2^2)\leq 1, x_3\in [-h_1,0]\}$.
 Let $B$ be the ellipse defined by $B:=\{(x_1,x_2,x_3)\in X\,|\, (x_1^2/\sigma_1^2)+((x_2-\sigma_2)^2/\sigma_2^2)\leq 1, x_3=h_2\}$, namely $B$ is a translated copy of the ellipse which generates $A$.
 See Figure \bref{fig:EllipseCylinder}.
 Here $(X,\|\cdot\|)$ is strictly convex but both $A$ and $B$ are not (even though $B$ is strictly convex in the affine hull that it spans, namely when restricted to the plane $\{(x_1,x_2,x_3)\in X: x_3=h_2\}$) and indeed, $(S_1,\wt{S}_1)$ and $(S_2,\wt{S}_2)$ (see Figure \bref{fig:EllipseCylinder}) are strictly nondegenerate BAPs of intervals with respect to $(A,B)$.
 Of course, there are infinitely many other such pairs. \end{example}

-\begin{example} Figure \bref{fig:TwoD} presents a two-dimensional example in which there exists at least one BAP with respect to $(A,B)$ because of Theorem \bref{thm:Existence}\beqref{item:compact}, and this pair is unique because of Theorem \bref{thm:UniquenessInNormedSpace} since there does not exist a nondegenerate BAP of intervals with respect to $(\partial A,\partial B)$.
-Nevertheless, there does exist an interval contained in $\partial A$ which is parallel to an interval which is contained in $\partial B$. \end{example}
+\begin{example} Figure \bref{fig:TwoD} presents a two-dimensional example in which there exists at least one BAP with respect to $(A,B)$ because of Theorem \bref{thm:Existence}\beqref{item:compact}, and this pair is unique because of Theorem \bref{thm:UniquenessInNormedSpace} since there does not exist a nondegenerate BAP of intervals with respect to $(\partial A,\partial B)$ (because if $(I_A,I_B)$ is a pair of intervals satisfying $I_A\subseteq \partial A$ and $I_B\subseteq \partial B$, then we can find a pair $(a',b')\in A\times B$ such that $\|a'-b'\|<dist(I_A,I_B)$).
+Nevertheless, there do exist intervals contained in $\partial A$ which are parallel to intervals contained in $\partial B$. \end{example}

 \begin{example} Figure \bref{fig:PolygonDrop} presents two compact shapes in the Euclidean plane whose boundaries contain intervals, but no interval contained in the boundary of one shape is parallel to an interval contained in the boundary of the other shape.
 Hence the conditions of Corollary \bref{cor:StrictlyConvexNorm} and of Theorem \bref{thm:Existence}\beqref{item:compact} are satisfied, and thus there exists a unique BAP relative to $(A,B)$. \end{example}